 At a variety of universities, students can enroll in general undergraduate art courses.
 Different styles of art, such as impressionism, renaissance art, and surrealism, are typically taught to students.
 Some of the classes are usually devoted to art history, in which students learn about the forefathers of various styles and techniques.
 In many cases, general art degree programs include a practical component, and students are evaluated on their ability to create various types of art using painting, sketching, or sculpting techniques.

 Instead of offering general art degree programs, some colleges offer more specialized courses in graphic design, creative arts, and art history.
-Graphic design students learn how to create advertising slogans, logos, and images for use marketing companies and retailers using computer software and modern design techniques.
+Graphic design students learn how to create advertising slogans, logos, and images for use by marketing companies and retailers using computer software and modern design techniques.
 Students are frequently encouraged to think “outside the box” and use unconventional tools and equipment to create sculptures and other works of modern or post-modern art during a creative arts course.
 Because students in these sessions are not typically required to demonstrate their artistic abilities, art history classes may consist solely of classroom study with a focus on prominent artists and styles of artwork.

 An individual may be required to complete a teacher-training course before working as an art teacher in a school.
 Some of these courses are full-fledged bachelor’s degrees that combine elements of other art degrees with general teacher education.
 Others pursue an art degree before enrolling in short-term teacher training programs, which typically last a year or less.